kmaterna/elastic_stresses_py/README.md

 ### Sign Conventions:
 By convention, right lateral strike slip is positive, and reverse dip slip is positive.
 Strike is defined from 0 to 360 degrees, clockwise from north; dip is defined from 0 to 90 degrees by the right hand rule.
 As in Coulomb, positive shear stress is towards failure, and positive normal stress is unclamping.
 The original Okada documentation can be found at http://www.bosai.go.jp/study/application/dc3d/DC3Dhtml_E.html.

-### Requirements:
-This code uses Python3, numpy, matplotlib, and Pygmt (Basemap is being deprecated, so I have switched to Pygmt: https://www.pygmt.org/dev/).
-This code also requires you to have Ben Thompson's Okada Python wrapper on your pythonpath (https://github.com/tbenthompson/okada_wrapper).
-It requires a few utility functions in a separate utilities repository (https://github.com/kmaterna/Tectonic_Utils).
-To get this library, please ```pip install Tectonic-Utils```.

 ## Results: